PhilippGoetz1995/playground/README.md

 <br>

-# 🔧 How To Use
+# 🔧 DEVELOPMENT HOW TO

 1. Application is dockerized => Start Docker (Desktop)
 2. There is a STAGE and PROD env

-## Production

-Start the PROD Containers in Local DEV docker-compose -f docker-compose-prod.yml up

-## Development
+## STAGE

 Start the STAGE Containers
 docker-compose -f docker-compose-stage.yml up

+## PROD on Local Machine

+Start the PROD Containers in Local DEV (Containers must be build already on ghcr.io) docker-compose -f docker-compose-prod.yml up

 - Editing python => use virtual env (venv)